 - Data management and risk data aggregation – FI are expected to be able to measure and report aggregated risk exposure in the field ofclimate-related and environmental risks

-In a recent publication of the European insurance and pension fund supervisory authority EIOPA’s, the main objectives for insurers and pension funds can be read:
+In a recent publication of the European insurance and pension fund supervisory authority EIOPA’s, the three main objectives for insurers and pension funds can be read:

 - Insurers should manage and mitigate ESG risks through their underwriting activity